sc6354/CSE-6242-Group-Project/README.md

 <br>

-__Notice__: This README is for users running the notebook locally and makes assumptions that the software can be installed on the hardware.
+__Notice__: This README is for users running the notebook and Streamlit app locally and makes assumptions that the software can be installed on the hardware.

 <br>